codehire/no_factory/README.md

 good, but we hit a bit of a wall.
 The object graphs we needed to build in the tests involved multiple, multi-parent hierarchies and associations between nodes in these heirarchies.
 FactoryGirl didn't handle these associations very well at all.
-It would create multiple instances of objects where we only wanted one and repeatedly building the hierarcies was very slow.
+It would create multiple instances of objects where we only wanted one and repeatedly building the heirarchies was very slow.
 On top of that, even when we didn't need the heirarchies saved to the database, using Factory.build, the associated objects were saved to the DB.
 So, Factory.build only saved us a single DB write.